vbrilon/Live-tracks-guide/docs/troubleshooting.md

 # Troubleshooting

+Summary: Quick fixes for common routing/control issues and a short recovery playbook.

 Common issues
 - XR18 not visible in Ableton: try a different USB port/cable; power‑cycle XR18; restart Ableton.
 - No audio on ch 13–18: check Ableton `Audio To` and XR18 Source = USB.